Asha to Ashes: Microsoft's emerging market conundrum

-SINGAPORE/NEW DELHI Microsoft Corp's (MSFT.O) acquisition of Nokia's NOK1V.HE handset business gives the software behemoth control of its main Windows smartphone partner, but leaves a question mark over the bigger business it has bought: Nokia's cheap and basic phones that still dominate emerging markets like India.
+SINGAPORE/NEW DELHI, Sept 6 Microsoft Corp's acquisition of Nokia's handset business gives the software behemoth control of its main Windows smartphone partner, but leaves a question mark over the bigger business it has bought: Nokia's cheap and basic phones that still dominate emerging markets like India.

 Microsoft Chief Executive Steve Ballmer has said he sees such phones - of which Nokia shipped more than 50 million last quarter - as an entree to more expensive fare.